-301. 270° Pivot Left - HALT (43-12-16) While heeling, the team makes a 270° pivot to the handler's left and halts.
+301. 270° Pivot Left - HALT (31-05-20)

+While heeling, the team makes a 270° pivot to the handler's left and halts.
+The team then proceeds to the next station.
 (Stationary exercise)

-302. HALT - 90° Pivot Right - HALT (3 Times) With the dog sitting in heel position, the handler commands the dog to heel and the team pivots 90° to the right and halts.
+302. HALT - 90° Pivot Right - HALT (3 Times) (31-05-20) With the dog sitting in heel position, the handler commands the dog to heel and the team pivots 90° to the right and halts.
 This is repeated two more times.
 (Stationary exercise)

-303. HALT - 90° Pivot Left - HALT (3 Times) (43-12-16) With the dog sitting in heel position, the handler commands the dog to heel and the team pivots 90° to the left and halts.
+303. HALT - 90° Pivot Left - HALT (3 Times)

+With the dog sitting in heel position, the handler commands the dog to heel and the team pivots 90° to the left and halts.
 This is repeated two more times.
 (Stationary exercise)

-304. Call Front - 180° Pivot Right -Finish Right - HALT (43-12-16)
+304. Call Front - 180° Pivot Right -

+Finish Right - HALT (31-05-20) (05-11-20)

 While heeling, the handler stops forward motion and calls the dog to sit in the front position facing the handler.
 The team pivots 180° to the right with the dog remaining in front position during the pivot.
 Once the team has completed the pivot the dog sits again in the front position.
 On command, the dog then moves from the front position around the right of the handler and sits in heel position.
-Handler may NOT step forward or backward to aid dog during exercise.
-This exercise is a 180 degree change of direction.
+The handler may NOT step forward or backward to aid the dog during exercise.
+This exercise is a 180° change of direction.
 (Stationary exercise)

-305. Call Front - 180° Pivot Left -Finish Left - HALT (43-12-16)
+305. Call Front - 180° Pivot Left -

+Finish Left - HALT (31-05-20) (05-11-20)

 While heeling, the handler stops forward motion and calls the dog to sit in the front position facing the handler.
-The team pivots $180^{\circ}$ to the left with the dog remaining in front position during the pivot.
+The team pivots 180° to the left with the dog remaining in front position during the pivot.
 Once the team has completed the pivot, the dog sits again in the front position.
 On command, the dog then moves from the front position around the left of the handler and sits in heel position.
-Handler may NOT step forward or backward to aid dog during exercise.
-This exercise is a 180 degree change of direction.
+The handler may NOT step forward or backward to aid the dog during exercise.
+This exercise is a 180° change of direction.
 (Stationary exercise)

-306. HALT - 3 Steps, Sit - 2 Steps, Stand -1 Step, Down - Forward (43-12-16)
+306. HALT - 3 Steps, Sit - 2 Steps, Stand -

+1 Step, Down - Forward (31-05-20)

 The team halts with the dog sitting in heel position to begin the exercise.
-Handler takes three steps forward and commands the dog to sit.
-Handler then takes two steps forward and commands the dog to stand, then one step forward and commands the dog to down.
+The handler takes three steps forward and commands the dog to sit.
+The handler then takes two steps forward and commands the dog to stand, then one step forward and commands the dog to down.
 The dog must maintain heel position throughout the exercise.
-Handler moves forward after completing the last position to the next station.
-(Stationary exercise)
+The handler moves forward after completing the last position to the next station.
+(Stationary exercise) (10-11-20)

-307. HALT - 3 Steps, Down - 2 Steps, Sit -1 Step, Stand - Forward (43-12-16)
+307. HALT - 3 Steps, Down - 2 Steps, Sit -

+1 Step, Stand - Forward (31-05-20) (10-11-20)

 The team halts with the dog sitting in heel position to begin the exercise.
-Handler takes three steps forward and commands the dog to down.
-Handler then takes two steps forward and commands the dog to sit, then one step forward and commands the dog to stand.
+The handler takes three steps forward and commands the dog to down.
+The handler then takes two steps forward and commands the dog to sit, then one step forward and commands the dog to stand.
 The dog must maintain heel position throughout the exercise.
-Handler moves forward after completing the last position to the next station.
+The handler moves forward after completing the last position to the next station.
 (Stationary exercise)